IngloriousCoderz/inglorious-engine/README.md

 FP has many advantages:

-1. A single source of truth means that the game state is just one huge JSON structure.
-This entails that you have control over the whole game state at every moment, instead of having pieces of state scattered through multiple objects.
-To overcome the issue of scattered state, many modern game engines use an approach that is called Data-Oriented.
-Well, guess what: functional programming has always used it.
+1. **Single Source of Truth**: Your entire game state is a single, plain JavaScript object.
+This gives you complete control over your game's world at any moment, rather than having state scattered across countless objects.
+This is the core idea behind the Data-Oriented Design (DOD) paradigm that many modern engines are now adopting.
+With this engine, you get that benefit naturally.
-2. Immutability of state means that every time you want to change something a new state will be created with that change, instead of modifying the state directly.
-Isn't that slow?
-Nope, the new state is a shallow copy of the old one.
-Also, immutability makes it easier to compare what was before with what is now, and in certain scenarios (such as webapps) it allows for very performant re-rendering techniques.
-3. Pure functions are functions that return a value that depends only on the input parameters, no side-effects involved.
-They are the most predictable, testable, and reusable functions, so why should we rely on void methods belonging to a specific class?
-4. Another important concept related to FP is function composition, which means combining multiple functions together and then applying them to some input.
-Think of it as a pipeline of operations: you take x, then do some transformation on it, then pass the result to some other function, and so on.
-This can be used as a way more powerful tool than object inheritance: you can combine multiple behaviours on some object, in a way that is very similar to the Decorator pattern we have in OOP.
+2. **Efficient Immutability**: A common misconception is that creating a new state on every change is slow.
+This engine uses structural sharing (via Immer), meaning only the parts of the state that actually change are copied.
+The rest of the state tree is shared by reference, making updates extremely fast.
+This provides a huge benefit:
+   - **Optimized Rendering**: Detecting changes becomes trivial and fast.
+A simple reference check (`prevState === nextState`) is all that's needed to determine if data has changed, enabling highly performant UIs (especially with libraries like React).
+This is much faster than the deep, recursive comparisons required in mutable systems.
+3. **Pure Functions**: Game logic is built with pure functions — functions that return a value based only on their inputs, with no side effects.
+This makes your game logic predictable, easy to test in isolation, and highly reusable, freeing you from the complexity of class methods with hidden side effects.
+4. **Composition over Inheritance**: Instead of complex class hierarchies, you build entities by composing functions.
+Think of it as a pipeline of operations applied to your data.
+This is a more flexible and powerful alternative to inheritance.
+You can mix and match behaviors (e.g., `canBeControlledByPlayer`, `canBeHurt`, `canShoot`) on the fly, avoiding the rigidity and common problems of deep inheritance chains.
+5. **Dynamic by Nature**: JavaScript objects are dynamic.
+You can add or remove properties from an entity at any time without being constrained by a rigid class definition.
+This is perfect for game development, where an entity's state can change unpredictably (e.g., gaining a temporary power-up).
+This flexibility allows for more emergent game mechanics.
+6. **Unparalleled Debugging and Tooling**: Because the entire game state is a single, serializable object, you can unlock powerful development patterns that are difficult to achieve in traditional OOP engines.
+   - **Time-Travel Debugging**: Save the state at any frame.
+You can step backward and forward through state changes to find exactly when a bug was introduced.
+   - **Hot-Reloading**: Modify your game's logic and instantly see the results without restarting.
+The engine can reload the code and re-apply it to the current state, dramatically speeding up iteration.
+   - **Simplified Persistence**: Saving and loading a game is as simple as serializing and deserializing a single JSON object.
+7. **Leverage the Full JavaScript Ecosystem**: As a pure JavaScript engine, you have immediate access to the world's largest software repository: npm.
+Need advanced physics, complex AI, or a specific UI library?
+Integrate it with a simple `npm install`.
+You aren't limited to the built-in features or proprietary plugin ecosystem of a monolithic engine like Godot or Unity.

 ## Contributing